Kinto/kinto/docs/configuration/settings.rst

 .. note::

-    ``kinto.readonly`` will disable every endpoints that are not accessed with one of ``GET``, ``OPTIONS``, or ``HEAD`` HTTP methods.
+    ``kinto.readonly`` will disable every endpoints that is not accessed with one of ``GET``, ``OPTIONS``, or ``HEAD`` HTTP methods.
 Requests will receive a ``405 Method not allowed`` error response.